ahmohbati/SecOn/Email.md

 sudo su www-data -c "cd /opt/snorby; bundle exec rake snorby:update RAILS_ENV=production"

 ```
-You can also modify /opt/snorby/config/snorby\_config.yml and change the "domain" setting in the Production section to be the FQDN or IP address of your Snorby server.
+You can also modify `/opt/snorby/config/snorby_config.yml` and change the `domain` setting in the Production section to be the FQDN or IP address of your Snorby server.
 However, the resulting link in the email will still be incorrect since it will be http instead of https and it will be missing the proper port.

 #### How do I configure Sguil to send alerts via email?<br>####
-Modify /etc/nsm/securityonion/sguild.email (on the master server) as needed and restart sguild:
+Modify `/etc/nsm/securityonion/sguild.email` (on the master server) as needed and restart sguild:
 ```
 sudo nsm_server_ps-restart
 ```